joannedonohue/sonoran-ridge-deal-screener/README.md

 ## Data note

 The CSV in `data/` uses synthetic company data modeled after real Pitchbook export formats.
 Fields, funding structures, and investor names are illustrative and not representative of actual companies.

+---

+## Disclaimer

+This is an anonymized sample project.
+The fund name, scoring weights, thesis parameters, and company data are illustrative only and do not represent a real investment model or fund.